New podcast explores Alaskan mystery with Tucson twist

 The first three installments focus on the airplane’s disappearance, the search and the immediate aftermath.

-Episode four, released on June 3, chronicles Pegge Begich’s two-year marriage to Max Pasley and his connections to organized crime.
-It’s titled “Bananas in Tucson,” a reference to Bonnano’s nickname, Joe Bananas.
+Episode 4, released on June 3, chronicles Pegge Begich’s two-year marriage to Jerry Pasley and his connections to organized crime.
+It’s titled “Bananas in Tucson,” a reference to mob boss Joe Bonanno’s nickname, Joe Bananas.

-Episode five, which came out on Wednesday, is titled “The Transcript” and details Pasley’s full 1994 conversation with investigators.
+Episode 5, which came out Wednesday, is titled “The Transcript” and details Pasley’s full 1994 conversation with investigators.

 Off to Anchorage with a locked suitcase